-The mean annual increase in temperature of 3.1° F predicted from the DHI Tool (see Table 2) is consistent with the 1.5° C (i.e., 2.7° F) projected increase in Florida by year 2060 [Kirtman et al., 2017].
+The mean annual increase in temperature of 3.1°F predicted from the DHI Tool (see Table 2) is consistent with the 1.5°C (i.e., 2.7°F) projected increase in Florida by year 2060 [Kirtman et al., 2017].
 The average increase in evaporation of 6.3% by 2050 from the DHI Tool (see Table 2) is also in line with the 7% increase by 2060 used in a recent study in the non-tidal Caloosahatchee River Watershed [ESA & CHNEP, 2020].

 While the DHI tool produces reasonable predictions for the increase in temperature and evaporation; the predicted decrease in annual precipitation by 10% (see Table 2) is more extreme than a range of projections and conflicts with other studies.
-For example, [Obeysekera et al., 2014] used a range of $\pm 10$ % to evaluate changes in precipitation by year 2060.
+For example, [Obeysekera et al., 2014] used a range of ±10 % to evaluate changes in precipitation by year 2060.
 [Dessalegne et al., 2016] found variations from -2.6 to 20.2 % in rainfall [Kirtman, B. P. al. 2017].
 A more recent study by [Infanti et al. 2020] concluded that there is a likely increase in the annual mean precipitation in south Florida by 2045.
 Finally, the recent Caloosahatchee study assumed a slight positive increase of 2% in precipitation by year 2060 [ESA & CHNEP, 2020].

 The decrease in precipitation of 10% was tested by the South Florida Water Management District (SFWMD) in the past [Obeysekera et al., 2014], however the more recent study by [Infanti et al. 2020] concluded that an increase in the annual precipitation is more likely.
-During the development of this model there were too many uncertainties to confidently assume how rainfall will change either in quantity or distribution.
-Therefore, rainfall will remain unchanged in the model and results should be interpreted carefully before being used for decision making and planning.

-These assumption should be revisited in future climate change scenario analyses when scientific investigations are able to reduce the uncertainty in predicting how rainfall will change due to climate change as it is near certain that future rainfall will be different.
-This approach of excluding potential changes in the 2050-year rainfall was used recently in a future condition modeling evaluation for nearby areas in South Lee County [Lago & CHNEP, 2021].
+Due to the lack of scientific consensus on the anticipated precipitation changes, no change in precipitation was factored into this modeling project.
+This approach of excluding potential changes in the 2050-year rainfall was used recently in a future condition modeling evaluation for nearby areas in South Lee County [LAGO and CHNEP, 2021].
 However, it is known that climate change will impact the frequency and intensity of rainfall, and therefore it is recommended that future projects model a theoretical spectrum of changes that could occur with increased or decreased rainfall amounts and/or patterns to understand the relative role of rainfall and evapotranspiration (ET) in changes to hydroperiods and wetland water depths.
 This tool can be used now effectively to quantify hypothetical changes in rainfall; for example, a 5 or 10% increase in rainfall, a 5% decrease in rainfall, or a different rainfall distribution (increased rainfall in wet season and less rainfall in dry season).

 As there is more certainty around rainfall changes in Florida in the future, it is recommended that Scenario 3 input files be updated to use the latest available scientific information on rainfall and climate change predictions.
-Due to the significant ecological impacts of reduced hydroperiod to wetlands in the Charlotte Harbor Flatwoods area, the findings could be used to form specific guidance on measures that can be taken in advance (in management, engineering, and/or policy) to buffer climate change impacts (e.g., options for water storage and additional restoration measures)
+Due to the significant ecological impacts of reduced hydroperiod to wetlands in the Charlotte Harbor Flatwoods area, the findings could be used to form specific guidance on measures that can be taken in advance (in management, engineering, and/or policy) to buffer climate change impacts (e.g., options for water storage and additional restoration measures).